ngaisteve1/ATMOOPConsole/README.md

 #### Business Rules:
 - User is not allow to withdraw or transfer more than the balance amount.
 A minimum RM20 is needed to maintain the bank account.
 - If user key in the wrong pin more than 3 times, the bank account will be locked.
+- One user is tied to only one bank account in this version.

 #### Assumption:
 - All bank account are the from the same bank